IdentityVerification/license-usage-logs-uploader/README.md

   - private release for security patches

 3. `Public` at Docker Hub
-  - public release which is internally tested and it could be deployed by everyone
+  - a public release which is internally tested and it could be deployed by everyone
 ### Build & Push

 - `PRIVATE_RELEASE` - push Docker image to private Google Cloud Registry